-In accomplishing the above, the Assistant Superintendent of Human Resources will make every effort to involve as many staff members directly associated with the position(s) being filled as possible in order to solicit suggestions on candidates being considered.
+In accomplishing the above, the Chief Human Resources Officer will make every effort to involve as many staff members directly associated with the position(s) being filled as possible in order to solicit suggestions on candidates being considered.

 B. Filling Licensed Personnel Vacancies